Understand the world—and how to change it.

 Calvin's rank in number of students going on to earn a PhD (Barron's Guide study of 925 private colleges).

-of 2015 economics graduates employed one year later.
+of 2016 economics graduates employed or in graduate school one year later.

 of Calvin’s faculty members are committed Christians.